 Disabling Third-Party Browsers

 This restriction, however, will only disable private browsing in Safari.
 If you have other browsers installed on your phone — like Chrome or Firefox — their private browsing modes will still be available.
-It’s not possible to permanently disable private browsing for these browsers on an iPhone.
+It’s not possible to permanently turn off private browsing for these browsers on an iPhone.
 Still, you can block the installation of new apps, which will effectively allow you to deactivate private browsing in third-party browsers.

 To do this, follow these steps: